jurjsorinliviu/SNNtrainer3D/README.md

 ![APP GUI](https://github.com/jurjsorinliviu/SNNtrainer3D/assets/30218337/053fe422-31ff-4f72-8f0d-212dcd811252)
 This document outlines the features and functionality of the **SNNtrainer3D: Training Spiking Neural Networks using a User-friendly Application with 3D Architecture Visualization Capabilities** software application.

-A video demonstration of SNNtrainer3D can be seen here: https://www.youtube.com/watch?v=UHwPItZTjEs
+**A video demonstration of SNNtrainer3D can be seen here**: https://www.youtube.com/watch?v=UHwPItZTjEs

-New: The latest version of the SNNtrainer3D app supports now multiple datasets (MNIST and XOR) and offers the possibility to train SNNs with "Realistic Lapicque" neurons as well (this allows researchers to create neuromorphic circuits for inference using the more realistic model weights easily):
+**New**: The latest version of the SNNtrainer3D app now supports multiple datasets (MNIST and XOR) and offers the possibility to train SNNs with "Realistic Lapicque" neurons as well (this allows researchers to create neuromorphic circuits for inference using the more realistic model weights easily):

 ![SNNtrainer3D GUI v12](https://github.com/jurjsorinliviu/SNNtrainer3D/assets/30218337/1613cbfd-3923-4780-b88a-09d87ab51b10)